daveshanley/quobix.com/content/articles/experience-engineering/index.md

 ---

-## Experience is a differentiator when Crossing the Chasm.
+## Experience is a differentiator when crossing the chasm

 The excellent hit tech marketing bible [Crossing The Chasm](https://www.amazon.com/gp/product/0062292986/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0062292986&linkCode=as2&tag=quobix-20&linkId=4380940d531d2edf7a9a0874ed8ed364) by Geoffrey A. Moore talks about the _chasm_ that exists when taking a product from the '_early adopter_' phase to the **_'early majority'_**, during the **technology adoption lifecycle**: